|Dates||Start time||End time||Coordinator||registrations

 - Setting the cut-off point for your exam

 - Using psychometric analysis to improve your exam

 This course is set up as a blended learning course: you will go through the theories in your own time, make (preparation) assignments and during the course we will have in depth discussions of how to apply the theories to your own course and you will receive feedback on your assignments.

-There are up to five preparation assignments before the start of the course.
+There are four preparation assignments before the start of the course.
 You can start with the assignments approximately a month before the first course date.
 Depending on your previous knowledge you will need 4 to 8 hours to prepare for day 1 of this course.
 The deadline for the preparation assignments is approximatly one week before the start of the course.